-Specific entry requirements for each course are detailed in each programme description on the A-Z course finder.
+Specific entry requirements for each course are detailed in each programme description in the list of research degree subjects.
 Each application is considered on its own merits and receives full consideration from academic staff.
-For all postgraduate programmes, Queen Mary welcomes applications from candidates who wish to be considered, at least in part, on the basis of relevant experience gained either in the workplace or similar environment.
+For all postgraduate programmes, QMUL welcomes applications from candidates who wish to be considered, at least in part, on the basis of relevant experience gained either in the workplace or similar environment.
 It is very hard to generalise about entrance requirements across the many subjects and awards we offer, but the following guidance may prove useful.

 The usual entrance requirement for entry to a research degree is a good second class honours degree or a masters degree from an UK university, a recognised equivalent from an accredited overseas institution or an equivalent professional qualification.

-Queen Mary welcomes students from all over the world.
+QMUL welcomes students from all over the world.
 The College Charter states that our work shall be carried out in a spirit of tolerance, freedom of opinion, mutual concern and community service, and undertakes to avoid discrimination against any person on the grounds of religion, race, sex or politics.
-The College has a policy statement on Equal Opportunities in Employment, which we are actively implementing.
+QMUL has a policy statement on Equal Opportunities in Employment, which we are actively implementing.
 Anti-harassment procedures have been agreed, aimed at eliminating incidents of racial or sexual harassment.